 What Is WPBakery?

 WPBakery is a WordPress page builder plugin with a drag-and-drop process for building easy website content.
-With its visual composer, you can create, build, and manage your website content easily without coding.
+You can create, build, and manage your WordPress sites easily without coding with its visual composer.

-This plugin offers every imaginable option to customize an element.
+WP Bakery offers every imaginable customization option for its page-building elements.
 It also has a set of templates you can use right away.
 This makes it very easy to devise highly creative and modern websites with the plugin.

 The critical difference with WPBakery is if you decide to change your page builder, it leaves behind the WordPress shortcodes it uses to make your page.